 Average skylight replacement cost varies greatly, ranging from as little as $700 to as much as $3,500 +.

-Skylight prices are so widespread because there are actually many different types of skylight windows and placement options.
+Skylight cost is so widespread because there are actually many different types of skylight windows and placement options.
 Installation is rarely as straightforward as cutting a giant hole in the roof and encasing it with glass.

 How Much Do Skylights Cost?